Occupational Guide: Diagnostic Medical Sonographer Career

 What Is Diagnostic Medical Sonography?

-You’re probably familiar with how sonar works for submarines and other naval ships.
-They send out sound waves and measure them when they return to determine how large objects are and how far away they are.
+You’re probably familiar with how submarines use sonar to send out sound waves, measuring them when they return in order to determine the size and distance of objects.

-The difference is that sonar generally uses very low frequencies, often as low as 5 Hz.
-This is in part because these waves need to travel across vast expanses of ocean water.
+Sonar generally uses very low frequencies (often as low as 5 Hz) because these soundwaves need to travel across vast expanses of ocean water.

-It’s a truly amazing array of capabilities for a single type of machine.
-This also means that diagnostic medical sonographers could end up examining any of these in their day-to-day work.
+The capabilities of this single type of machine are truly amazing, and it means that diagnostic medical sonographers can examine any of these during their day-to-day work.